frictionlessdata/datapackage-pipelines/README.md

 "Joining" in our case means taking the *target* resource, and adding fields to each of its rows by looking up data in the _source_ resource.

+A special case for the join operation is when there is no target stream, and all unique rows from the source are used to create it.
+This mode is called _deduplication_ mode - you simply create an empty `target` resource and use join to fill it with deduplicated rows from the source.

 _Parameters_:

 - `source` - information regarding the _source_ resource